 She created El'lesun with a vision to bring light inside of a community that deserves healing and restoration.

-El'lesun is a 501(c)3 non-profit organization that is truly passionate about making great impacts in the lives of those who are in foster care through advocacy in sharing every story, raising awareness of their needs, and serving through our small but intimate programs.
+El'lesun is a 501(c)3 non-profit organization that is truly passionate about making a great impact in the lives of those who are in foster care, through advocacy in sharing every story, raising awareness of their needs, and serving through our small but intimate programs.
 Our hope is to collaborate with other community partners, individuals, and experts to help create a brighter future for those of the community.

 EDUCATE others about foster care.

 ADVOCATE for the needs of those in foster care.

 SERVE those of the foster care community.